andentx/notes-complete-react-js-by-edufect-institute/README.md

 # Notes - Introduction to React by Edufect Institute

-These my notes on the fundamentals of React.
-They are part of the [Introduction to React by Edufect Institute](https://www.youtube.com/playlist?list=PLC8jf7P7lrixhadKw5_hc0jjaPPMroUyC) lessons.
+These are my notes on the fundamentals of React.
+They follow along with the [Introduction to React by Edufect Institute](https://www.youtube.com/playlist?list=PLC8jf7P7lrixhadKw5_hc0jjaPPMroUyC) lessons.

 <br>